 When refitting, align the camshaft timing marks before fitting the first sprocket bolt.

-The tension of the toothed belt that drives an overhead camshaft must be checked at the intervals...
+Unscrew the belt-cover bolts.
+The tension of the toothed belt that drives an overhead camshaft m...

 We're making the ultimate video course.